Best F(r)iends: Funny? Or Not?

 The opening scene, with Jon (Sestero) wearing a bloody T-shirt and sporting a cut-up face, reminded me of an SNL short.
 Jon is a homeless beggar who owns a rich variety of cardboard signs that he keeps under a bridge near the Santa Monica Pier.
 These signs contain messages that yes, he’s going to buy beer, or he’s a time traveler and needs money for plutonium, or his family has been abducted by ninjas and he needs money for martial-arts lessons to rescue them.

 Harvey (Wiseau), an eccentric mortician, notices Jon as he passes by in his white hearse over the course of a few days.
 As Jon walks down the middle of an alleyway that Harvey wants to get through, Harvey blasts the horn.
 When Jon catches up and stands at the gate through which the hearse passed, the mortician is already trying to unload a casket.
-He sees Jon and calls to him, “Are you going to stand there like statue of liberty?”
+He sees Jon and calls to him, “Are you going to stand there like a statue of liberty?”

 The f(r)iendship evolves from there.
 Harvey gives Jon a leg up, and Jon takes advantage of Harvey’s kindness.
 They embark on a get-rich scheme and Jon begins to think that Harvey is two-timing him.
 The suspicion on both sides is not helped at all by a young woman bartender Jon starts a romance with.
 Traci (Kristen StephensonPino) doesn’t like Harvey at all and rolls out a scheme to grab what she thinks Jon is entitled to.
 Only problem is, she’s not too bright, and neither is Jon.